 6. Boys are to wear garters with long socks

-7. Boys black lace-up shoes and sandals with heel straps must be word whenever the school uniform is worn
+7. Boys black lace-up shoes and sandals with heel straps must be worn whenever the school uniform is worn

 8. Tracksuit jackets may be worn between classes but not into class, the dining hall or chapel